 We understand that calculating your Zakat can be daunting, and even confusing.
 Therefore, we work with a dedicated Zakat scholar during Ramadan to provide a specialized advice service.
 This service allows you to speak directly to a learned scholar via email or telephone.

-Please note: the Zakat scholar is available during Ramadan 24/7.
+Please note: the Zakat scholar is available during business hours.